Collaborative and parametric insurance on the Ethereum blockchain: Interaction with the smart contract

 As mentioned earlier, each transaction incurs a cost to the sender, calculated as:

 The value of a unit of gas (\texttt{gasPrice}) fluctuates over time, as it depends on the level of activity on the Ethereum network.
 High network congestion leads to higher gas prices.
 Another factor influencing transaction costs is the amount of data being recorded, which is reflected in the \texttt{input} field of the transaction details.

-The "contract creation" transaction is by far the most expensive, with a cost of approximately \(\text{ETH}0.03\), due to the significant amount of data required to deploy the smart contract.
-In contrast, subsequent transactions typically cost around \(\text{ETH}0.002\), as illustrated in \cref{fig:transaction_cost}.
+The "contract creation" transaction is by far the most expensive, with a cost of approximately \(\text{ETH}0.035\), due to the significant amount of data required to deploy the smart contract.
+In contrast, subsequent transactions typically cost between \(\text{ETH}0.002\) and \(\text{ETH}0.008\), as illustrated in \cref{fig:transaction_cost}.

-The total cumulative fees paid across all transactions amount to \(\text{ETH}0.089\).
-It is worth noting that only the transactions associated with the "Fund" and "Underwrite" functions have a nonzero \texttt{ value} and contribute to increasing the balance of the smart contract.

 In addition to the list of all transactions, we can retrieve the log of events emitted by the smart contract.
 A common practice is to associate a specific event with each function.
 Function calls impact the state of the system, and events provide a mechanism to monitor state transitions effectively.
 However, care must be taken when defining events, as events that contain a large amount of information will require more data storage and, consequently, increase transaction costs.
 The definition of the events are provided in \cref{tab:events}.